Eva Golinger: Chávez and Venezuela activism

 For a time, Golinger edited the Correo del Orinoco International, a web- and print-based newspaper which was financed by the Venezuelan government.
 She was also a writer for Venezuelanalysis.com.
 A 2011 profile in The New York Times described her as "one of the most prominent fixtures of Venezuela's expanding state propaganda complex", and Correo del Orinoco was described as "Venezuela's equivalent of the Cuban newspaper Granma".
 "I'm a soldier for this revolution," she said.

-The New York Times described Golinger's website, Venezuelafoia.info as "pro-Chávez" and noted in 2004 that she uncovered " ... documents [that] form part of an offensive by pro-Chávez activists who aim to show that the United States has, at least tacitly, supported the opposition's unconstitutional efforts to remove the president.
+The New York Times described Golinger's website, Venezuelafoia.info as "pro-Chávez" and wrote in 2004 that she uncovered " ... documents [that] form part of an offensive by pro-Chávez activists who aim to show that the United States has, at least tacitly, supported the opposition's unconstitutional efforts to remove the president.
 Golinger ... obtained reams of documents from the National Endowment for Democracy, a nonprofit agency financed by the United States government, that show that $2.2 million was spent from 2000 to 2003 to train or finance anti-Chávez parties and organizations."
 According to The New York Times, "The documents do not show that the United States backed the coup, as Mr. Chávez has charged.
 Instead, the documents show that American officials issued 'repeated warnings that the United States will not support any extraconstitutional moves to oust Chávez.'"
-However, the documents also showed that American officials knew a coup attempt was brewing.
+The documents also showed that American officials knew a coup attempt was brewing.